documize/community/sdk/README.md

 # SDK for the Documize system

+The SDK is in development, please do not use in a live environment.

 ## documize command

 The directory "documize" contains a command line utility to load files onto the Documize server.